greg-raven/Department-21/_drafts/funnies.md

 If you have a bi-polar disorder, please leave a message after the beep.
 Or before the beep.
 Or after the beep.
 Please wait for the beep.

 If you have short-term memory loss, press 9.
 If you have short-term memory loss, press 9.
 If you have short-term memory loss, press 9.
-If you have short-term memory loss press 9.
+If you have short-term memory loss, press 9.

 If you have low self esteem, please hang up.
 All of our operators are too busy to talk to you.